-Inside the United States, including any U.S. Territories, you have the right to use any hospital or other setting for emergency care.
+Inside the United States, including any United States Territory, you have the right to use any hospital or other setting for emergency care.

-Outside the U.S., only emergency services requiring hospitalization in Canada and Mexico are covered.
+If you are outside the United States, only emergency care requiring hospitalization in Canada and Mexico are covered.
 Emergency care and other care in other countries are not covered.

 Emergency care is for life-threatening medical conditions.
-This care is for an illness or injury that a prudent (reasonable) layperson (not a health care professional) with average knowledge of health and medicine could expect that, if you don't get care right away, you would place your health (or your unborn baby's health) in serious danger, or you risk serious harm to your body functions, body organ or body part.
+This care is for an illness or injury that a prudent (reasonable) layperson (not a health care professional) with average knowledge of health and medicine could expect that, if you don't get care right away, you would place your health (or your unborn baby's health) in serious danger.
+This includes risking serious harm to your bodily functions, body organs or body parts.
 Examples may include, but are not limited to:

-- Active labor - Broken bone
+- Active labor

+- Broken bone

 - Severe pain

 - Chest pain

 - Trouble breathing

 - Severe burn

 - Drug overdose

 - Fainting

 - Severe bleeding

-- Psychiatric emergency conditions, such as severe depression or suicidal thoughts (may be covered by county mental health plans)
+- Psychiatric emergency conditions, such as severe depression or suicidal thoughts (this may be covered by county mental health plans)

 Do not go to the ER for routine care or care that is not needed right away.
 You should get routine care from your PCP, who knows you best.
 If you are not sure if your medical condition is an emergency, call your PCP.
-You may also call the 24/7 Nurse Advice Line at 1-888-244-IEHP (4347) (TTY 1-866-577-8355 or 711).
+You can also call the 24/7 Nurse Advice Line at 1-888-244-IEHP (4347) (TTY 1-866-577-8355 or 711).

-If you need emergency care away from home, go to the nearest emergency room (ER), even if it is not in the IEHP network.
+If you need emergency care away from home, go to the nearest ER even if it is not in the IEHP network.
 If you go to an ER, ask them to call IEHP.
-You or the hospital to which you were admitted should call IEHP within 24 hours after you get emergency care.
-If you are traveling outside the U.S., other than to Canada or Mexico, and need emergency care, IEHP will not cover your care.
+You or the hospital that admitted you should call IEHP within 24 hours after you get emergency care.
+If you are traveling outside the United States other than to Canada or Mexico and need emergency care, IEHP will not cover your care.

 If you need emergency transportation, call 911.
-You do not need to ask your PCP or IEHP first before you go to the ER.
+You do not need to ask your PCP or IEHP before you go to the ER.